B04902047/agda-math/README.md

 - Algebra
   - Semigroup, Monoid, Group : Sets equipped with a binary operation
   - Ring, DivisionRing, Field : Sets equipped with two binary operations
-  - VectorSpace : an AbelianGroup with an Field acting on it
+  - VectorSpace : an AbelianGroup with a Field acting on it
 - Analysis
   - OrderedField : a Field equipped with a total order
   - CompleteOrderedField : the Real number